 The bowl was very similar to the type used on the model 495 Payscraper and was entirely cable controlled.
 It held 24 cubic yards struck and 31 cubic yards heaped.

-As was the case with their model 495 scraper, the cable control system was redesigned quite early in the machine’s production run, resulting in two distinctly different looking bowl assemblies.
+As was the case with its model 495 scraper, the cable control system was redesigned quite early in the machine’s production run, resulting in two distinctly different looking bowl assemblies.
 During this redesign, International also increased the heaped capacity of the bowl (by sideboarding) to 34 cubic yards.

 The cable control unit, mounted on the back of the tractor’s main case, was an Isaacson design, manufactured by International Harvester.